Medial collateral ligament (MCL) injury

 - Grade 2 – Much pain on the inside of the knee with some swelling.
 There will be some instability of the knee.

 - Grade 3 – Much pain on the inside of the knee with large swelling.
-Gross instability of the knee will be found.
+Gross instability of the knee.

 For more information please contact Sydney Spine & Sports Centre (S3C).